What does it really mean to launch your product in a new market?

 Of course, you also need to hire a team of local translators to translate and localize your content into their native language.
 You need to ensure that they not only understand your product or service, but also understand the intent behind what they’re translating.
 Translation is a part of localization, but it’s not the only part.
 The final product has to be fully adapted to the preferences of your target audience.

-To learn more about the role of the marketing team in the context of content localization, download our ebook about creating a strong localization team.
+To learn more about the role of the marketing team in the context of content localization, take a look at this step-by-step guide to building a strong localization team.

 While traditionally you’d start thinking of translations once your copy is ready, this is no longer sufficient in the fast pace of new digital product development.
 You might want to fine-tune your source copy when the translations have already started.
 Your translators need to be able to share feedback.
 It can also happen that the design is still being updated during the translation process.